-Here at the Library we like nothing better than a proper cup of tea made in the pot with tea leaves, so we were thrilled to stumble upon a copy of The Cup of Destiny: How to Tell Fortunes with Tea Leaves, written by the exotic and mysterious Mistress Zodiah and published in the early twentieth century by Manchester’s Daisy Bank Press (and available to view in its entirety on the website).
+Here at the Library we like nothing better than a proper cup of tea made in the pot with tea leaves, so we were thrilled to stumble upon a copy of The Cup of Destiny: How to Tell Fortunes with Tea Leaves, written by the exotic and mysterious Mistress Zodiah and published in the early twentieth century by Manchester’s Daisy Bank Press.

 Mistress Zodiah (who writes in a style remarkably similar to that of a middle aged gentleman) introduces the art of ‘tea-leafistry’, as she so eloquently calls it, by explaining that she herself, whilst in north Wales en route to a business meeting in Dublin, happened upon a lady by the name of Mrs Evans.
 This lady, who was known to the author as ‘highly educated, intelligent, and … perfectly truthful’, succeeded in foretelling a terrible rail crash, missed only by a hair’s breadth by our intrepid businessperson.
 Astounded, the author begins an earnest investigation of the subject, the findings of which she (or he) shares with us in this little book.